Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Design

 \subsection{Data structures}

-\paragraph{\Ws\ shard blocks.} A certified \ws\ block $B_i$ at height $i$ at shard $X_a$ consists of the following components
+{\bf \Ws\ shard blocks.} A certified \ws\ block $B_i$ at height $i$ at shard $X_a$ consists of the following components

-Here, $\hs_{i-1}$ is the hash of the parent block, $r_i$ is the height of the latest known \rs\ block, $\bq^{(a)}$ is the ordered list of cross-shard transactions that are included in the \rs\ block since the last commitment from $X_a$ to height $r_i$ (both inclusive), and involve $X_a$, $\bt_i$ is a ordered list of intra-shard transactions, and $\st_i$ is the resulting state after executing $\bq^{(a)}$ followed by transactions in $\bt_i$.
+Here, $\hs_{i-1}$ is the hash of the parent \ws\ block, $r_i$ is the height of the latest known \rs\ block, and $\bt_i$ is a ordered list of intra-shard transactions.
+Let $\bq^{(a)}$ be the ordered list of cross-shard transactions that are included in the \rs\ block since the last commitment from $X_a$ to height $r_i$ (both inclusive) and involve $X_a$.
+Then, $\st_i$, the state at the end of $B_i$, is the resulting state after executing $\bq^{(a)}$ followed by transactions in $\bt_i$.
 When $B_{i-1}$ with state $\st_{i-1}$ is the latest committed block from $X_a$:

-The certificate of a \ws\ block is a signature from at least $f+1$ distinct replicas within the shard.
+The {\em certificate} of a \ws\ block is a signature from at least $f+1$ distinct replicas within the shard.